 Do you have subscriptions for TV streaming services or other services that no longer serve a purpose?

-As we all have realized, unforeseen circumstances such as the nationwide pandemic that began in 2020 can take a toll on our finances.
-As a result of COVID-19, 58.8% of Americans used all or most of their emergency savings during the pandemic, according to a survey conducted by YouGov for Forbes Advisor.
-While this provided temporary financial relief, many families still struggle to recover financially.
+As we all have realized, unforeseen circumstances such as the nationwide covid pandemic and inflation can take a toll on our finances.
+As a result of COVID-19, 58.8% of Americans used all or most of their emergency savings during the pandemic and 67% of Americans have dipped into their savings to deal with higher prices in 2022, according to surveys conducted by YouGov for Forbes Advisor.
+While tapping you savings is better than using credit cards to pay for every day expenses, many families still struggle to recover financially.

 One valuable way for your family to prepare for the unexpected is setting up an emergency savings account.
 An emergency account holds money strictly for unforeseen events such as car repairs, loss of income, home repairs, medical bills, or a death in the family.
 Having an emergency savings account can provide your family with financial security in times of uncertainty.